andrewheiss/ath-pelican/content/blog_posts/2009-08-01-using-google-voice-and-gizmo-project-together-internationally.md

 ### Enter Gizmo Voice

 Google and Gizmo have joined up to let you hook Google Voice directly into your Gizmo account.
 Rather than buy a Gizmo Call In number, I can use my free Google Voice number with my Gizmo Account.
-After [following Gizmo's instructions on connecting the two accounts](http://www.gizmovoice.com/ "Introducing Gizmo Voice‎(GizmoVoice)‎"), now when people call my Google Voice number, the call is routed to the normally inaccessible 747 Gizmo number, which is already associated with my ATA box.
+After following Gizmo's instructions on connecting the two accounts, now when people call my Google Voice number, the call is routed to the normally inaccessible 747 Gizmo number, which is already associated with my ATA box.

 This means I can stop paying $35 a year for my Call In number.
 The only thing I pay for is the phone use itself.
 Gizmo just changed their phone rates for users using Google Voice--apparently all calls under three minutes are free, while longer phone calls follow their normal low rates.